domgaulton/catch-of-the-day-wes-bos/readme.md

 * JSX introduction - you could use `react.CreateElement(p, {className='class-name'}, 'Lorem Ipsum')` but instead we can use JSX by using the render and return methods render() { return (...)}
 * `{ /* Comments in JSX */ }`

 ### Lesson 5
 * Adding css styles via index.js.
 Better than doing it via public html as you can split your component styles

+### Lesson 6
+* Setting up an App and importing modules into App.js
+* Will learn about routing later
+* Ignored StorePicker.js from index.js for es lint happiness!